JayBrown/Xipper/README.md

 ## Installation & Usage
 * [Download the latest DMG](https://github.com/JayBrown/Xipper/releases) and open
+* Delete/remove any earlier version of `Xipper.workflow` or `xipper.sh` from your system

 ### Workflows
 * Double-click on the workflow files to install